microsoftgraph/microsoft-graph-docs-contrib/concepts/applications-concept-overview.md

 Every registered application in Microsoft Entra ID has a corresponding service principal object in every tenant where it needs to access the tenant's resources.
 A service principal derives its common and default properties from the application object.
 The service principal allows you to define the following parameters:

 - The identity providers users can use to access the app
-- Who can use the app, and much more
+- Who can use the app, and more

 Use the [servicePrincipal resource type](/graph/api/resources/serviceprincipal) and its associated methods in Microsoft Graph to manage service principals programmatically.

 ## How can you manage apps using Microsoft Graph APIs?

-You can use Microsoft Graph APIs for application management to perform the following tasks and much more:
+You can use Microsoft Graph APIs for application management to perform the following tasks and more:

 - For **application objects**:
   - Create and manage applications programmatically.